 When I first started tracking my expenses back in college, I did it because I had NO idea how much money I actually spent each month… which meant I had NO idea how much to budget for various categories like food, gas, utilities, clothing, entertainment, etc.

-It’s always amazing for me to see how easy it is to overlook little expenses that creep in each month or each year — even for a very frugal person like myself.
+It’s always amazing for me to see how easily overlooked various little expenses are.
+They creep in each month or each year — even for a very frugal person like myself.

-Obviously, some of these expenses might be caused by a growing family, changing needs, a new job, or a larger home; but some of these expenses are simply because you didn’t even realize how much more you were shelling out month after month.
+Obviously, some of these expenses might be caused by a growing family, changing needs, a new job, or a larger home; but some of these expenses are simply because we don’t even realize how much more we’re spending month after month.

 Can anyone relate?

-While I don’t analyze our finance tracking workbook every month, I do try to take a few minutes to glance at it every 4-6 months — and it’s honestly amazing how many little “money leaks” I’ve found throughout the years.
+While I don’t analyze our finances every month, I do try to take a few minutes to glance at it every 4-6 months, and it’s quite interesting how many little “money leaks” I’ve found throughout the years.

-I’m certain we have saved thousands and thousands of dollars over the past several years, simply because I’m able to spot and stop money leaks, thanks to the fact that I faithfully track our expenses month after month.
+While I know a finance tracking workbook won’t work for every family (remember, it’s NOT a budget) I’m certain we have saved thousands and thousands of dollars over the past several years, simply because I’m able to spot and stop money leaks — thanks to the fact that I faithfully track all our expenses month after month, year after year.

 Do you track your expenses?
-If so, have you found any money leaks over the years?
+If so, what system do you use to track the expenses?
+And have you found any money leaks over the years?

-Also, I know my simple Excel spreadsheets aren’t the right tool for everyone, so if you have a great (preferably free) tool you use to track your expenses, please share it in the comments!
+Feel free to download my simple Excel spreadsheets to track your own finances… and if you have other great tools you use to track your own expenses, please share them in the comments!